codebar/tutorials/svg/lesson3/tutorial.md

 In this tutorial we are going to look at:

 * Shape grous using the `<g>` element
-* Transforms: translations, rotations, stretch
+* Transforms: translate, scale, rotate, skew

 ### Goal